Skip to content

 Also, when discussions got heated, my father would often take out his red pencil and carelessly mark the drawings.
 This was also something that Engineer didn't appreciate, as it was quite a struggle to completely erase the red pencil marks from the drawings.
 If he wasn't careful, the drawing would tear, or other lines and letters would disappear along with it.
 So, when I asked my father to look at a drawing, I would put the cap on the pencil and place it next to the drawing to prevent any damage.
 This careless habit was often seen in the consultants' design office, even in his later years, thirty years later, and I was a victim of it until the very end.
 At the same time, it brought back memories of my younger days, and I would smile as I thought, ``Here we go again, that habit.''

-("The Heart of the Next Cypress" by Yasuo Kono, published by PACIFIC CONSULTANTS CO., LTD.)
+("The Heart of the Next Cypress" by Yasuo KAWANO, published by PACIFIC CONSULTANTS CO., LTD.)

-The system of Professional Engineer (PE) is said to have been established by the brothers Shiraishi Toshiro and Munenori, who were well versed in the civil engineering world of Western countries and who organized the Tuesday Society Consultation Office, and Hirayama Fukujiro, who came to the conclusion that the introduction of a Western-style consulting business, or consulting engineer system, would be essential to the role of engineers in the postwar era.
+The Professional Engineer (PE) Program is said to be established by the SHIRAISHI brothers, Tashiro and Muneki, who were well versed in the civil engineering world of Western countries and who organized the Tuesday Association Consulting Center, and Fukujiro HIRAYAMA, who came to the conclusion that the introduction of a Western-style consulting business, or consulting engineer system, would be essential to the role of engineers in the postwar era.

 This is a qualification for those who wish to become Professional Engineer (PE), but because their work is based on the trust and confidence of their clients, just like that of doctors or lawyers, they must not only possess sufficient knowledge and experience in their own specialized skills to carry out their work, but also possess the personality of an engineer who is impeccable.
 (Omitted) With regard to the specialized skills of an engineer, they must possess specialized knowledge backed by abundant practical experience.